taenaive/multi-lang-translate/docs/futureGoogleImpl.md

 ## pre-plan to build language translator web app with Next.js

 # specific requirements

-- This application will look like a google translate.
-- However, instead of just translate between 2 langages. this will have simulatneous multiple target languages.
-- each languages will have a text panel with their language codes.
-- user should have menu to add or remove multiple panels
-- for translation, I want to use google service .feel free to suggest me something easy to implement.
+- for translation, I want to use google service direct .feel free to suggest me something easy to implement.

+# here is the example of how to use
 ```sh

 npm install @google-cloud/translate

 ```
+# this is the example code from google
 ```js

 const {TranslationServiceClient} = require('@google-cloud/translate');